"I usually have no idea what I'm doing. Actually, I always have no idea what I'm doing."

 Knight In Sour Armour: Derek is extremely cynical about life in general, however, he doesn't give up and keeps trying to do the right thing.

 Le Parkour: Derek often leaps and jumps on cars and across buildings rather easily, like most werewolves.

 Living Lie Detector: Like all other werewolves, he can tell when someone is lying by their heartbeat.

 Made of Iron: Yeah, Derek's a tough ol' werewolf, everybody knows that.
 But even by werewolf standards, the amount of physical abuse that Derek manages to survive and then shake off is rather astounding.

 Mr. Fanservice: Not an episode has gone by where Derek hasn't been shirtless or wearing a tight-fitted top that shows off his muscles.
 Stiles is even able to manipulate Danny into some pro boner.. er, bono hacking by making Derek change shirts in front of them.

-Neural Implanting: When his powers go haywire under the influence of monkshood poisoning, he accidentally implanted his memories of the Hale fire and some werewolf relevant trivia into Jackson.
+Neural Implanting: When his powers go haywire under the influence of monkshood poisoning, he accidentally implants his memories of the Hale fire and some werewolf relevant trivia into Jackson.

 No Sense of Personal Space: If someone has a personal bubble, Derek is going to invade it.
 He does this to practically everyone in the show, though Stiles tends to be the most common recipient.

-No Social Skills: Derek's behavior isn't that strange by werewolf standards, but he often comes across as an anti-social creeper to humans.
+No Social Skills: Derek's cryptic and standoffish behavior isn't that strange by werewolf standards, but he often comes across as an anti-social creeper to humans.